 Risk and Compliance

-We classify risks into categories including compliance-related risks, finance/accounting-related risks, and business risks, and have established committees and review groups for each category to enable agile management of these.
+We classify risks into a number of categories, including compliance-related risks, finance/accounting-related risks, and business risks, and have established committees and review groups for each category to enable agile management of these.
 Each committee and review group reports on activities and status to the Risk and Compliance Committee on a timely basis.
 The Risk and Compliance Committee, which meets every six months, determines risks that may cause a crisis, or “crisis risks,”*1 and discusses all matters related to Group-wide risks and compliance activities.
 Furthermore, the Committee formulates, implements and supports risk and compliance management measures (priority measures), monitors the activities of each committee, and reports on these to the Board of Directors, which reviews them as appropriate.

-Risk and Compliance Committee Structure
+Risk & Compliance Committee Structure

 Business Partner Hotline

 KIOXIA Group has established a Business Partner Hotline to assist business partners such as suppliers to report to us any violations or suspected violations of laws and regulations, Kioxia Group Standards of Conduct, the KIOXIA Group Procurement Policy, business agreements, corporate ethics, or other applicable rules, standards and norms established by KIOXIA Group in connection with procurement and other business transactions, and to help KIOXIA Group rectify these.

 We investigate and confirm the facts and in principle notify the results of our investigation to the whistleblower.
 The personal details of the person who made the allegation are not disclosed to anyone outside the Business Partner Hotline Secretariat without their consent.
 Moreover, we ensure there is no unfair treatment of the whistleblower or their company arising from their allegation.

 The number of reports received and consultations undertaken through the Business Partner Hotline in FY2021 was one.
 The alleged situation was investigated, and the results of the investigation were shared and confirmed with the whistleblower.